jessuni/shikwasa/README.md

 ### speedOptions

 (Optional) The playback speed range.
-Each value of the array should be between the range of 0.25 to 5.0, or will likely be ignored by certain browsers
+Each value of the array should be between the range of 0.25 to 5.0, or will likely be ignored by certain browsers.
+If `1` is not set in the array, it will be injected upon initiation.
+Audio's playback speed is always defaulted to `1`.

 - type: `Array`
 - default: `[0.5, 0.75, 1.25, 1.5]`